LLNL/lbann/docs/layers/transform_layers.rst

 Arguments:

-  :string dims:
+  :dims:

-     * Tensor dimensions
+     (``string``) Tensor dimensions

-     * Space-separated list of integers.
+     Space-separated list of integers.
 A single dimension may be -1, in which case the dimension is inferred.

 Deprecated and unused